 Adding trees and bushes brings dimension to your lawn.
 Even just maintaining your yard makes a big difference.
 Additional lighting along the walkway is a worthwhile investment, too — in addition to making your home safer.

 Will Your Remodel Bring You Joy?

-It’s your retreat, your place.
+It's your retreat, your place.
 It should bring you joy when you walk in the door.
-You can’t put a dollar figure on the value of that.
+You can't put a dollar figure on that.

-However, the “Report” does give some insight into what projects homeowners are happiest with, regardless of cost.
-REALTORS® asked some of their clients what renovations brought them the most satisfaction.
+However, the NAR report does give some insight into what projects homeowners are happiest with, regardless of cost.
+REALTORS® asked some of their clients which renovations brought them the most satisfaction.

-Here’s how some popular projects ranked, according to the Report’s Joy Score (with 10 being the highest score); and note that “joy” and “recoup” don’t always pair up like you think they would:
+Here's how some popular projects ranked, according to the NAR report's "joy score" (with 10 being the highest score).
+Note that joy and recoup don't always pair up like you'd think they would.

 |Project||Joy Score||Recoup in %|